openstack-archive/ec2-driver/README.md

 For now we are focusing on being able to burst to Amazon EC2.

+Whether you are using the
+OpenStack native Dashboard—Horizon
+Or Command Line Interface (CLI)
+Or OpenStack APIs
+Or Orchestrating using Heat
-This driver will provide the level of abstraction that is required for OpenStack Dashboard or APIs to use Amazon EC2 as a hypervisor while continuing to be able to manage the existing private cloud.
+this Driver will provide the level of abstraction that is required to treat Amazon EC2 or any public cloud service provider as just another hypervisor with unlimited resources.

 ## Getting Started